Programs

 2025 April30 Wednesday20:00 Opus Jazz Club

-À la MAO | MAO plays Fusion Jazz (HU)
+À la MAO | MAO plays Fusion Jazz feat.
+Brian Charette (HU/US)

 20:00The Modern Art Orchestra's À la MAO... series aims to present compositions and adaptations, sometimes originals, by members of the orchestra in a new context.
 In recordings and concerts, the orchestra has created a repertoire that is unparalleled in the history of Hungarian jazz.
 Some of these pieces have never been heard before by old or new followers, arranged in a new thematical, stylistic or other way.
 Additionally, some of them have never been released on disc or digitally.
 On International Jazz Day, an initiative associated with the name of Herbie Hancock, one of the founding fathers of jazz-rock, it almost goes without saying that the Modern Art Orchestra will be drawing on the extensive repertoire of the jazz-rock genre.
 Works by the versatile trumpeter-composer Gábor Subicz, pianist Gábor Cseke, saxophone soloist Kristóf Bacsó and bandleader Kornél Fekete-Kovács form the backbone of the programme.
-A surprise guest will be sitting down into the drum chair.Details -
+For the rest of the evening, our dear fellow musician, organist Brian Charette, who comes from the New York music scene, will join our band.Details -

 2025 May13 Tuesday20:00 Opus Jazz Club